 Founded by Royal Charter in 1960, Churchill College is the national and Commonwealth memorial to Sir Winston Churchill, Britain’s great wartime Prime Minister — the embodiment of his vision for how higher education can benefit society in the modern age.

-Today, the College has some 500 undergraduates, 300 postgraduates, 150 Fellows, 50 By-Fellows, and 150 support staff with a community that extends to 9800 alumni worldwide.
+Today, Churchill College typically has around 485 undergraduates, 390 postgraduates, 245 Fellows and 160 staff with a community that extends to 9800 alumni worldwide.

 Thirty-two of its Members have won the Nobel Prize, including one former student.
 Situated in north-west Cambridge, in the University’s expansion zone, the College occupies a campus of 42 acres (17 hectares), the most extensive consolidated site of any Cambridge college.